erykwalczak/EBArulebook/README.md

 <https://eba.europa.eu/regulation-and-policy/single-rulebook/interactive-single-rulebook/-/interactive-single-rulebook/article-id/2002>

-where the last number after ‘/’ is an id.
+where the last number after ‘/’ is an ID.

-There are two solutions to this problem:

-1. Brute force scrape all numbers until nothing is pulled
-2. Extract the relevant numbers by running regex on the scraped html file.
-Look for the IDs: “article-id/\[DIGIT\]”
+To solve this problem I extracted the relevant IDs by running regex on the scraped html file.
+Look for the IDs: ‘article-id/\[DIGIT\]’.
+See `parse_EBA_page()` for details.

-Here solution 2. was used.
-See `parse_EBA_page()`.

 ## Q\&As

 ### Scraper

 Search for questions.
 There are 1757 Q\&As (1652 Final and 105 Rejected)
 as of 8 June 2019.
+Status: use ‘All’: both ‘Final’ and ‘Rejected’.

-Max displayed per page is 200 (end of the URL) so 9 pages in total (see: ‘cur=2’ in the URL)
+Maximum displayed Q\&As per page is 200 so 9 pages in total (see the final part the URL: ‘cur=2’).

 Use `scrape_EBA_QA.js` from the command line